 Donations to local and national charities are made by the Preceptories individually.
 Additionally funds are raised to assist the St John of Jerusalem Eye Hospital in Jerusalem, which are administered through the Province to a central fund at Great Priory.

 The St John of Jerusalem Eye Hospital Group is a Foundation of The Order of St John, the oldest charity in the world.
 The Hospital Group is the main provider of eye care in the West Bank, Gaza and East Jerusalem.
-In 2008, the hospital treated 94,426 patients – 25,579 under the age of 18.
+In 2014, the hospital treated 114,000 patients – a high percentage under the age of 18.
 Patients are treated regardless of race, religion or the ability to pay.

 Right Eminent Knight David H. Gallear